ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

 **Wave 4**: Add the neonatal period and related interventions

 - Wave 4 will add the last decision tree for the neonatal time period
+- We will add interventions that are administered during the neonatal period (corticosteroids for birthing parent, CPAP, iKMC, probiotics, and amoxicillin and gentamicin)

 .. _mncnh_portfolio_3.2: